Current view of construction via 6sqft (L); Rendering of the completed tower via Extell (R)

 Rendering courtesy of Wordsearch

 The first seven floors of the glass-and-steel-clad tower will contain a 285,000-square-foot Nordstrom flagship store.
-Sales for the building’s 179 luxury towers launched last October, with 20 of the units priced $60 million and above.
+Sales for the building’s 179 luxury units launched last October, with 20 of them priced $60 million and above.
 In an interview with the Wall Street Journal in January, Extell chief Gary Barnett wouldn’t say how many units sold so far at the tower, only that traffic had been “decent.”

 The apartments range from two- to eight-bedrooms, measuring in size 1,435 to 17,500 square feet.
 Each unit is “strategically positioned in the corners of the residences to maximize multiple panoramas and citywide views,” according to Extell.